hydrobricks/hydrobricks-doc/doc/main-components.rst

        variable='temperature', method='additive_elevation_gradient',
        ref_elevation=1250, gradient=-0.6)

-As for such operations we might also want to calibrate the parameters, these can then be specified as a reference to a parameter instead of a fixed value.
+As we might also want to calibrate the parameters for such operations, these can also be specified as a reference to a parameter instead of a fixed value.
 In such case, one must add a data parameter as in the following example:

 .. code-block:: python